StockNews.com Initiates Coverage on SemiLEDs (NASDAQ:LEDS)

-Analysts at StockNews.com started coverage on shares of SemiLEDs (NASDAQ:LEDS – Get Free Report) in a report issued on Saturday.
+Research analysts at StockNews.com began coverage on shares of SemiLEDs (NASDAQ:LEDS – Get Free Report) in a research note issued on Sunday.
 The firm set a “sell” rating on the semiconductor company’s stock.

 SemiLEDs Company Profile